John Robinson (church musician): Blackburn Cathedral

 In 2019 Robinson became Organist and Director of Music at Blackburn Cathedral.
 His first solo Organ recording was Editor's Choice in the 2022 Awards Edition of Gramophone Magazine and gained wide critical acclaim.
 He has directed the Cathedral Choirs live on BBC1 on Christmas Eve and Christmas Day 2022 and on BBC Radio 3.

+Blackburn Cathedral Choir broadcasts regularly on BBC Radio 3, most recently in October 2024.